stefanoborini/book-modelviewcontroller/source/from_smartui_to_traditional_mvc.rst

 Traditional MVC
 ---------------

-**Additional need**: separate visualization operations from modification operations
+**Additional need: separate visualization operations from modification operations.**

 With the Document-View design we successfully extracted state from an initial Smart-UI design.
 The next objective is to extract the code that converts the